This website uses cookies to help improve your user experience

 Features we delivered:

-Read the full case study to explore how we met a tight deadline and brought the platform to life.
+Explore how we met a tight deadline and brought the platform to life.

 Testing a mobile app on two or three phones is often enough to catch layout bugs or performance hiccups.
 But in Android TV app development, that kind of thinking is dangerously optimistic.